-The following is a compilation of eight important research findings from 2012 on the relationship between corporate social performance and corporate financial performance.
+The following is NBS's compilation of the eight most important research findings from 2012 on the relationship between corporate social performance and corporate financial performance.

 Ion Bogdan Vasi (Columbia University) and Brayden King (Northwestern University) reveal that shareholders unhappy with your environmental track record hurt your company’s stock price far more than a GreenPeace boycott.

 Robert Eccles, George Serafeim (Harvard University), and Ioannis Ioannou (London Business School) reveal the five cultural traits of companies with strong social, environmental, and financial performance.

 Timo Busch and Volker Hoffman (ETH Zurich) discover investors are unimpressed by grand goals to curb carbon emissions: they want to see results.

 After a survey of Spain’s 500 largest firms, Brian Husted (York University) and David Allan (IE Business School) pinpoint the three ways companies can ensure their CSR efforts create tangible financial value.